mladenivkovic/mesh-hydro/README.md

 Description
 -----------------------

-A program to run 1D and 2D mesh based hydro solvers.
+A program to learn about and play with finite volume mesh based hydrodynamics and advection solvers.
 You can pick between:

+- Advection solvers:
+    - piecewise constant advection
+    - piecewise linear advection
+    - weighted average flux (WAF) advection
 - Hydro solvers:
-	- Godunov
+	- Godunov (upwind)
-	- Advection: piecewise constant, piecewise linear, weighted average flux
 - Riemann solvers:
 	- Exact	(exact iterative solver)
 	- HLLC	(Harten, Lax, van Leer approximate solver with contact wave)
 	- TRRS	(Two Rarefaction approximate Riemann Solver)
 	- TSRS	(Two Shock approximate Riemann Solver)
 - Limiters:
-    - Slope limiters:
-        - No limiter
+    - no limiter
     - minmod
     - superbee
     - monotonized centered difference (MC)
     - van Leer
-- number of dimensions:
+- Number of dimensions:
 	- 1 or 2

 at compile time by setting the corresponding values in the Makefile.

 To see what the code is able to do, you can for example run the test script in `./program/test` and have a look at the resulting `./program/test/test_results.pdf`
 (You'll need to add add `/py/module/` to your `PYTHONPATH` to be able to run the python plotting scripts.)

+The purpose of this project is to learn about, play with, and eventually teach the basics of (finite volume) fluid dynamics.
+With that in mind, the project is deliberately written to be easy to read, and well documented (check out `/tex/equations/equations_and_implementation_details.pdf` !)
+So things are kept simple and non-optimized.